-To help you get started, here are our top recommended events and locations:
+To help you get started, we’ve pulled out some of our favourite events and locations:

-- The Shubbak Festival: This biennial event is a celebration of contemporary Arabic art and culture.
+- The Shubbak Festival: This biennial event is a celebration of contemporary Arabic art and cultures.
 The festival returns to London in Summer 2019 and will feature music, art, literature and more.

 - Ealing Road, ‘Little India’, Wembley: Indian communities have long had a significant influence on Britain.
 One place to see some of this vibrant culture is Ealing Road, sometimes dubbed ‘Little India’.
 With traditional Indian restaurants, textile stores and more, there is plenty to see and taste in the area.

 - Notting Hill Carnival: The Notting Hill Carnival is a world-famous Afro-Caribbean event, which takes place in the Notting Hill area every August bank holiday weekend.
 Since 1966, the festival has been a celebration of West Indian Culture, packed full of parades, music, dancing, street food and more.
 The event attracts around 1 million visitors each year, so plan ahead if you want to attend.